AI-Hypercomputer/xpk/README.md

 ## Local Testing Basics

-Local testing is available exclusively through the `batch` command of xpk with the `--kind-cluster` flag.
+Local testing is available exclusively through the `batch` and `job` commands of xpk with the `--kind-cluster` flag.
 This allows you to simulate training jobs locally:

 ```shell
 python xpk.py batch [other-options] --kind-cluster script